developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/MediaPlayer/mediaplayer.md

-#Mediaplayer
+---
+title: MediaPlayer Module
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+subhead:
+---
 ## Overview
-The MediaPlayer extension is used to playback different types of audio files.
-It also allows the playback of Ringtones for the respective platform.
+The MediaPlayer extension is used to play various types of audio files as well as ringtones for their respective platforms.

 ## Enabling the API
 There are two methods of enabling the MediaPlayer API: